Home / Resources & Insights / Archives for Aaron Sams, PhD

 Many dog breeders have reached out to us to ask “What makes Embark’s test better for maintaining diversity and lowering disease risk in my breed?”
 Specifically, they are often interested in how Embark compares to other diversity management products that use a very small number of genetic markers to make breeding recommendations.
 In short, you...

-VIDEO: Inbreeding Explained
+Inbreeding in Dogs Explained

 When closely related dogs mate, it is defined as inbreeding.
 “Inbreeding is the mating of individuals or organisms that are genetically closely related, resulting in increased homozygosity and consequently an increase in the occurrence of recessive traits,” according to Nature.
 “This can lead to inbreeding depression: reduced biological fitness of the population.”
 In this video,...